VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Although the majority of chemicals in beauty products pose hardly any or absolutely no threat, several dozen are associated to severe medical conditions, including developmental delays and cancer.
-Cosmetic chemicals invade the body through inhalation, the skin, and ingestion, and lead to the same risks as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics pose very little or absolutely no threat, several have been linked to considerable medical problems, such as cancer, and neurological harm.
+Cosmetic chemicals invade the body through the skin and inhalation, and pose similar dangers as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in food and lots of other common goods.
-Yet, no sector of consumer goods is subject to less government management than cosmetics and other personal products, including Vitamin E Cream.
-Though most of the chemicals in cosmetics and personal care products probably pose very little risk, your exposure to some is linked to substantial health concerns, such as cancer.
+Chemicals and contaminants associated with cancer are found in water, food, and many other ordinary products.
+Still, no category of consumer products is accountable to less government inspection than cosmetics and other personal products, including Vitamin E Cream.
+Although most of the chemicals in cosmetics likely pose very little risk, exposure to some is associated with significant health conditions, including cancer.